harness/developer-hub/docs/cloud-cost-management/2-getting-started-ccm/4-set-up-cloud-cost-management/use-quick-create-k8s.md

 The required permissions and components are verified.
 On successful verification, the cost management features are enabled on the cluster.

   ![](./static/use-cloud-integration-00.gif)
 1. (Optional) To enable the AutoStopping feature, select **Enable AutoStopping** before selecting **Finish** and continue to follow the steps in the wizard or you could choose to enable this feature later if required.
-To learn how to enable AutoStopping, see [Create a secret and provide permissions for AutoStopping](set-up-cost-visibility-for-kubernetes.md#optional-create-a-secret).
+To learn how to enable AutoStopping, go to [Create a secret and provide permissions for AutoStopping](set-up-cost-visibility-for-kubernetes.md#optional-create-a-secret).

 ### Viewing Cloud Costs